Raiders TE Darren Waller Is Once Again QB Derek Carr’s Go-To

 Either way, it was as if Waller just continued what he was doing last season.

-Yet, as expected, Waller, alongside the rest of the offense, was effective when the rest of the receiving and rushing core got some touches of their own.
+Yet, as expected, Waller, alongside the rest of the offense, was effective when the rest of the receiving and rushing corps got some touches of their own.

 The Raiders are the most successful when the targets are spread.